igorrochadasilva/rocketseat-backend-2023/Projeto_3/api-solid/readme.md

 - Created the checkIn spec test `check-in-spec.ts` to test `should be able to check in`

 **TDD & Mocking**

+Software development methodology where developers write tests before writing the actual code.
+This approach emphasizes writing automated tests that define the desired behavior of the code, and then writing the code itself to fulfill those tests.

+In the context of backend development, TDD involves the following steps:

+Write a Test: Begin by writing a test that describes the functionality you want to implement.
+This test will initially fail since you haven't written the actual code yet.

+Run the Test: Run all the tests, including the new one you just wrote.
+Since the new test will fail, you'll know that the desired functionality is not yet implemented.

+Write Code: Write the minimum amount of code necessary to make the failing test pass.
+This means implementing the functionality described by the test.

+Run Tests Again: Run all the tests again.
+If the new test passes and all existing tests continue to pass, you can be confident that your new code didn't break any existing functionality.

+Refactor: Once the tests pass, you can refactor your code if necessary to improve its structure, performance, or readability, knowing that you have tests in place to catch regressions.

+Repeat: Repeat this cycle for each new feature or piece of functionality you want to add to your backend.

+Benefits of TDD in backend development include:

+Higher Code Quality: Writing tests before code encourages developers to think about the requirements and design before diving into implementation.

+Regression Prevention: The automated tests act as a safety net, catching regressions that might occur when changes are made in the future.

+Design Improvement: Writing tests first often leads to more modular and loosely coupled code, making it easier to maintain and extend.

+Documentation: The tests serve as living documentation of how the code is expected to behave.

+Faster Debugging: When a test fails, it's usually easier to pinpoint the issue since you know exactly what functionality is affected.

 **Validando data do checkin**
+- npm i dayjs, to work with date info
+- valid the date using dayjs, according with different date
+- creating "gyms-repository"
+- Updated "CheckInUseCaseRequest" and added "latitude" and "longitude"

 **Validando distância do checkin**
+- creating test: "shoud not be able to check in on distant gym" inside the check-in.spec.ts
+- created "get-distance-between-coordinate" to create the calculate to get the distance between point A and B

 **Caso de uso de criação de academia**
 **Caso de uso de histórico**
 **Caso de uso de métricas**